-For just one US dollar you can experience the true essence of local life in Yangon as you travel for three hours through the city’s rural landscape.
-While Yangon is a fast-paced, chaotic city to get lost in, riding the Circle Line train provides a window into the daily routine of the Myanmar people away from the commercial centre of the country.
+For less than one US dollar you can experience the true essence of local life in Yangon as you travel for three hours through the city’s rural landscape.
+While the city is a fast-paced, chaotic city to get lost in, riding the Yangon Circular Train provides a window into the daily routine of the Myanmar people away from the commercial centre of the country.

-With handwritten train schedules and passenger lists listed in old paper books, sitting in the office is like stepping back in time as your vintage looking ticket is neatly inscribed and you are walked across the tracks to the appropriate platform ready for the ride.
+With handwritten train schedules, passenger lists listed in old paper books and a hand-scribbled map of the circle line train stations, sitting in the office is like stepping back in time as your vintage looking ticket is neatly inscribed and you are walked across the tracks to the appropriate platform ready for the ride.

-The carriage rocks and rumbles as you slowly make your way through 45.9 kilometres of track via 39 stations which form a loop around Yangon.
-Stopping at each and every station for only a minute or two, people clamber on with only seconds to spare, lugging on more belongings than you can squeeze into an average sized car boot.
+The minty green train carriage rocks and rumbles as you slowly make your way through 45.9 kilometres of the track via 39 stations which form a loop around Yangon city.
+Stopping at each and every station for only a minute or two, people clamber on to the circle train with only seconds to spare, lugging on more belongings than you can squeeze into an average sized car boot.
 The train returns back to Yangon’s city station before making the same journey over and over again throughout the day, until the early afternoon.

 The more stations you pass, the more the landscape changes from city concrete to paddy fields and rustic villages, and the more passengers the train picks up.
 This is, after all, one of the main and cheapest forms of transportation for the populace.

-Later on as you make the approach to the market towns, locals may jump on with a bundle of 20 live chickens, tied up and ready for sale, tucked neatly under the seat for safe keeping until they arrive at their destination of slaughter.
-Huge white sacks full of fresh food produce are heaped amongst the people like a vegetable garden, while the train guard sits idly watching the commotion in his reserved spot at the back.
+Later on, as you make the approach to the market towns, locals may jump on with a bundle of 20 live chickens, tied up and ready for sale, tucked neatly under the seat for safekeeping until they arrive at their destination of slaughter.
+Huge white sacks full of fresh food products are heaped amongst the people like a vegetable garden, while the train guard sits idly watching the commotion in his reserved spot at the back.

 Your senses are on overload in the carriage, while your eyes also want to divert to the tranquil countryside outside of it.
 You relax for a few moments in the calm that sometimes passes through the carriage yet you watch eagerly for the next commotion to unfold.